theotox/VAK-AI-Text-Adventure/README.md

 * **Python 3.10+**
 * **A Local LLM Engine** (llama.cpp running as an OpenAI-compatible server)
-* **A Recommended \~3B-4B Parameter Model** (We highly recommend **Qwen 3.5 4B GGUF** for its exceptional ability to maintain VĀK's character constraints and emotional roleplay while fitting perfectly in a 16GB RAM envelope).
+* **A Recommended \~3B-4B Parameter Model** (run.sh script installs **Qwen 3.5 4B GGUF** for its exceptional ability to maintain VĀK's character constraints and emotional roleplay while fitting perfectly in a 16GB RAM envelope).

 VAK-NODE-7 is cross-platform and fully supports **macOS, Linux, and Windows**.